busstoptaktik/geodesy/comments/000-comment.md

 (See also `[idiomatic Rust]` in the Notes section)

 At comment `[0]`, we start by renaming the library functionality for coordinate handling, from `geodesy::CoordinateTuple` to `Coord`.
 Since coordinates are at the heart of what we're doing, it should have a brief and clear name.
-Then why giving it such a long name by design, you may wonder - well, `CoordinateTuple` is the ISO-19111 standard designation of what we colloquially would call *the coordinates*.
+Then why give it such a long name by design, you may wonder - well, `CoordinateTuple` is the ISO-19111 standard designation of what we colloquially would call *the coordinates*.

 ---